Observation of a superradiant phase transition with emergent cat states

-Although originally proposed in the thermodynamic limit $N\rightarrow \infty $, SPTs can actually occur in the quantum Rabi model, which only involves a single atom coupled to a light field \cite{Ashhab2013,Hwang2015}.
-Recent years have witnessed remarkable advances in simulations of the Rabi model in different systems, where the photonic mode was emulated by a phononic mode of a trapped ion \cite{Lv2018,Cai2021} or an ensemble of matter qubits \cite{ChenNC2021}, {while the light field coupling the ion's internal and external degrees of freedom} is classical.
-Circuit QED represents an alternative excellent platform for exploring quantized light-matter systems in regimes that are inaccessible with conventional cavity QED \cite{Kockum2019,FornDiaz2019,Gu2017}, and for simulating controlled many-body dynamics \cite{Feng2015,XuKaiSCIADV}.
-In particular, recent experiments \cite{Yoshihara2018} have demonstrated some spectroscopic signatures {of} the deep-strong coupling regimes.
+Although originally proposed in the thermodynamic limit $N\rightarrow \infty $, SPTs can actually occur in the quantum Rabi model (QRM), which only involves a single atom coupled to a light field \cite{Ashhab2013,Hwang2015}.
+Recent years have witnessed remarkable advances in simulations of the Rabi model in different systems, where the photonic mode was emulated by a phononic mode of a trapped ion \cite{Lv2018,Cai2021}, {while the light field coupling the ion's internal and external degrees of freedom} is classical.
+Circuit QED represents an alternative excellent platform for exploring quantized light-matter systems in regimes that are inaccessible with conventional cavity QED \cite{Kockum2019,FornDiaz2019,Gu2017,Ballester2012}, and for simulating controlled many-body dynamics \cite{Feng2015,XuKaiSCIADV}.
+In particular, recent experiments \cite{Yoshihara2018} have demonstrated some spectroscopic signatures in the deep-strong coupling regimes.
+The long coherence times of the superconducting qubits and the microwave photons makes circuit QED promising for realizing SPT produced by a unitary process, in distinct contrast with ultracold-atoms-based cavity QED systems \cite{Zhang2017,Baumann2010,Baumann2011,Brennecke2013,Klinder2015,Leonard2017,Ferri2021,Zhang2021}, where SPT was realized in a dissipative-driven manner.
+This unitary nature, together with the ability to individually control and measure the superconducting qubits, enables the exploration of nonclassical characteristics associated with the SPT, such as the qubit-resonator entanglement and phase-space quantum interference behaviors of the resonator.